allisonznl/allisonznl.github.io/_posts/2020-09-28-graph-search-algorithms.md

 ## Breadth First Search
 In Breadth-first search (BFS), the root node is expanded first, then the successors of the root, then the successors of the successors of the root, and so on, until the goal is reached.
 BFS finds the shallowest path to each node from the frontier, so it is best used on graphs where the goal is close to the start.
 For example, it could be useful when finding close connections on social media.
 BFS is optimal when all path lengths are equal.
 A queue (FIFO) is used to implement BFS to expand the shallowest nodes first.
-The space complexity of BFS is exponential, $O(b^d)$., where b is the branching factor and d is the depth of the solution.
+The space complexity of BFS is exponential, O(b^d)., where b is the branching factor and d is the depth of the solution.

 <pre><code class="language-python">
 def breadth_first(start, goal, state_graph, return_cost=False):